 CMM also recommends cleaning your tools and cleaning out your school’s custodial closets as part of the process.
 After all, it’s tough to clean classrooms with dirty cleaning tools.

 With the growing to-do list above, it might seem like we’re suggesting a summer of all work and no play.
 But spending some time recharging and refocusing on the world outside of your school’s walls is just as important a task for your “off-season.”
 Teachers and school staff can also use the available time to invest in themselves and expand their horizons.

-Edupreneur Today recommends continuing your own learning by taking a class, or writing a book detailing what you’ve learned about your subject or profession.
-Argosy University says to complete any unfinished continuing education credits and try something outside your comfort zone.
-And Teach Hub suggests reconnecting with family and friends, and reflecting on the successes and failures of the school year to better prepare for next year.
+Consider continuing your own learning by taking a class or writing a book detailing what you’ve learned about your subject or profession.
+Or take the time to complete any unfinished continuing education credits and try something outside your comfort zone.
+And Teach Hub suggests reconnecting with family and friends and reflecting on the successes and failures of the school year to better prepare for next year.

 In fact, whatever personal or school-related tasks you take on this summer, be sure to include some time to relax and recharge.
 Teaching and overseeing education can be taxing, and it’s important to give yourself a break before the next school year starts.